Our Essential Services

 How Much is the Monthly Rent in Austria?

 Below you will find average monthly rents, excluding running costs, for all different types of property in all of Austria’s provinces.
+The national average rent is 390 EUR a month.
 The minimum average house rent in Austria can be found in Carinthia, where monthly rent is about 310 EUR (350 USD).
-The highest average monthly rent is 500 EUR (550 USD), which can be found in Vorarlberg.
+The highest average monthly rent is 500 EUR (550 USD) in Vorarlberg.

 Average Living Space